Answers to Questions About/Substitution Ideas For My Gluten-Free Flour Mix

 Can I grind my own flours?

 Sure!
-But be aware that unless you have a powerful grain grinder, you may or may not get the grain to the consistency you like.
-If you like your flours very fine, then this might not be the answer for you and I would recommend that you stick with a commercial flour.
+But be aware that unless you have a powerful grain mill, you may or may not get the grain to the consistency you like.
+If you like your flours very fine, then this might not be the answer for you unless you have a powerful grain mill, and I would recommend that you stick with a commercial flour.
 Again, it’s your call based on your preferences.
-I don’t have a grain grinder (or even a blender) so I don’t do this.

 I can’t find or don’t like or am allergic to or don’t want to use [x] flour in your mix.
 Can I use more of [y] flour?